spring1843/go-dsa/backtracking/README.md

 Backtracking algorithms are typically implemented in these steps:

-1. Pruning invalid approaches when possible
+1. Prune invalid approaches when possible.
-2. Generating a partial solution by iterating through available alternatives
+2. Generate a partial solution by iterating through available alternatives.
-3. Checking the validity of the selected alternative according to the problem conditions and rules
+3. Check the validity of the selected alternative according to the problem conditions and rules.
-4. Checking for solution completion when required
+4. Check for solution completion when required.

 ## Complexity